Did you know that American Express does more than just issue credit cards?

 American Express (also known as Amex) specializes in worldwide financial services, most notably credit cards and traveler’s checks.
 The company logo is a gladiator and its headquarters is located in New York City, New York.

 In 1850, Amex began as an express mail business in Buffalo, NY.
 It was a joint merger of the infamous trio also behind Wells Fargo – Henry Wells, William Fargo and John Warren Butterfield.
 In 1957, the company began offering it’s first-ever charge cards, which was a new innovative way for consumers to pay for merchandise.
-Since that time, credit cards and traveler’s checks have been their main offerings and helped to make them today’s largest payment network in the entire world.
-In 2017, Amex had been named by Forbes as the 23rd “most valuable brand” in the world and the company is estimated to be worth $24.5 billion dollars.
+Credit cards and traveler’s checks are now their main offerings, which helps to make them today’s largest payment network in the entire world.
+In 2017, Forbes names AmEx as the 23rd “most valuable brand” in the world as the company’s worth tops $24.5 billion dollars.